Stratham-Newfields Veterinary Hospital

 Did You Know?

-• There is no standard of care for veterinary anesthesia as there is for human anesthesia.
+• There is no standard of care for veterinary anesthesia like there is for human anesthesia.

-• Many vet practices reuse "single-use" endotracheal tubes (the "breathing tube" that goes into your pet's windpipe) to reduce costs.
+• Many vet practices re-use their "single-use" endotracheal tubes (the "breathing tube" that goes into your pet's windpipe) to reduce costs.

 • Not only are re-used tubes no longer sterile, reuse risks failure of the seal, which could allow fluid to enter your pet's lungs during the procedure.